 The Native American Rights Fund (NARF) noted the chilling impact the lack of voter registration opportunities had on Native participation in U.S. elections.
 “Voter registration has been going down in South Dakota and it’s no accident—violating the NVRA is a major cause.
 This is what voter suppression looks like.” said former NARF Staff Attorney Natalie Landreth.

 On May 20, 2020, the Rosebud Sioux Tribe, the Oglala Sioux Tribe, and Four Directions, a non-profit group that works to encourage civic participation in Indian Country, notified South Dakota officials of serious and ongoing violations of federal requirements for providing voter registration opportunities through public assistance agencies and departments of motor vehicles.
-The notice letter, directed to the Secretary of State as the state’s chief elections official, asks state officials to respond within 20 days to avoid the need for federal court litigation.
-In this matter, the Tribes are represented by the Native American Rights Fund (NARF) and Four Directions is represented by Demos.
+The notice letter to the Secretary of State, as the state’s chief elections official, asked state officials to respond within 20 days to avoid the need for federal court litigation.

 - Failure to provide voter registration applications to persons during all public benefits transactions required by the NVRA

 - Failure to update applicants’ voter registration address when they report a change of address to public benefits agencies

 - Failure to provide voter registration services to persons who lack either a social security number or driver’s license

 At the time, former NARF Staff Attorney Natalie Landreth explained, “When you go to a state office, such as to get your driver’s license or to apply for public assistance, you are supposed to be able to register to vote at the same time.
 The state is supposed to facilitate voter registration, but that is not what is happening in South Dakota.
 Reservation residents in particular are not being given this opportunity, and it is driving down voter participation.”